karmab/kcli-ztp/docs/index.md

 # Disconnected environment (Optional)

-In this optional section, we enable a registry and sync content so we can deploy Openshift in a disconnected environment.
+In this optional section, we enable a registry and sync content so we can deploy Openshift in a disconnected environment:

 ```
 /root/06_disconnected.sh